Industrial Chemicals and Synthetic Resins

 Data are collected directly from survey respondents.

-Data are collected annually using a mail-out / mail-back process.
+Data are collected annually from survey respondents using a mail-out / mail-back process.
 Data capture and preliminary editing are performed simultaneously to ensure validity of the data.
 Businesses from whom no response has been received or whose data may contain errors are followed-up by telephone or fax.

-Under normal circumstances, data are captured, edited, tabulated and published within 12 weeks after the end of the collection period (April 21).
+Under normal circumstances, data are collected, captured, edited, tabulated and published within 8-10 weeks after the reference year.

 View the Questionnaire(s) and reporting guide(s) .